kogutu/site/_posts/2017-02-06-the-4-key-elements-of-a-conversation.md

 <a href="https://www.hipmunk.com/">Hipmunk</a> is a chatbot that promises to help you plan travel in the easiest and fastest way.
 The two screenshots below show that the system doesn’t support the fourth key element of conversation.
 The system misinterprets my answer the first time that I enter the airport, because it accepts city names and airport codes only.

-There are number of ways that the user could reply to open questions, and spending time on researching them will have a positive impact on the user experience.
+There are number of ways that the user could reply to an open question, and spending time on researching possible answers will have a positive impact on the user experience.

 <div class="images-side-by-side-left">
   <img src="{{site.baseurl}}/assets/img/custom/blog/2017-02-06-conversational-interface-design-fundamentals/hipmunk-chatbot-1.jpg" alt="Hipmunk on Facebook Messenger" width="250" height="300" />